 Evaluation of genetic structuring of California sea cucumber (Parastichopus californicus) across transfer zones in British Columbia

-In British Columbia, there are five distinct shellfish transfer zones (STZs) that span the Pacific Region (see map).
+In British Columbia, there are five distinct shellfish transfer zones (STZs) that span the Pacific Region.
 These zones are used to manage the movement of cultured shellfish to prevent gene flow between cultured and wild populations, and to manage the transfer of potential parasites/pathogens.
 Introducing or translocating cultured individuals can lead to gene flow with wild populations, and can result in a loss of genetic variation or adaptive genes found in the wild populations.
 Therefore, understanding the spatial scales at which shellfish populations are genetically distinct can help to optimize the boundaries of STZs to meet both ecological and socio-economic objectives.

 2015 - 2017

-Research Scientist, Pacific Biological Station
+Research Scientist, Fisheries and Oceans Canada, Pacific Biological Station, Pacific Region

-Marie-Josée Fortin, University of Toronto, ON
+Marie-Josée Fortin, University of Toronto

-Amanda Xuereb, University of Toronto, ON
+Amanda Xuereb, University of Toronto

-Louis Bernatchez, Université Laval, QC
+Louis Bernatchez, Université Laval

 - Date modified: